-I recognized that my students really didn't have a solid understanding of the difference between continents, countries, and cities, and that placing locations geographically on a map was a struggle.
-I was brainstorming a way for my students to gain a broad overview of all the countries of the world, but knew that I had limited class time (don't we all!).
-That's when I came up with this idea for a bell ringer.
+I recognized that my students really didn't have a solid understanding of the difference between continents, countries, and cities and that placing locations geographically on a map was a struggle.
+I was brainstorming ways for my students to gain a broad overview of all the countries of the world, but knew that I had limited class time (don't we all!).
+That's when I came up with this idea for a daily bell ringer.

 I also knew that using the internet appropriately for research is a critical skill, and being able to quickly and effectively pull information from a site is important.
-I also recognized that if my students could pull data from the United Nations Human Development Index, they would be able to identify trends and patterns among countries throughout the world.
+I also knew that if my students could pull data from the United Nations Human Development Index, they would be able to identify trends and patterns among countries throughout the world.
 I also wanted my students to learn important historical information, and geographic features.
-I put these all components together to create my World Geography Bell Ringer.
+I put all of these components together to create a World Geography Bell Ringer.

-I love that this bell ringer can not only be used as an entry task or warm up, but it can serve as a daily mini lesson, or a task for early finishers.
-This journal works great as group work, an independent study, or a station activity.
+I love that this bell ringer can not only be used as an entry task or warm-up, but it can serve as a daily mini-lesson or a task for early finishers.
+This journal works great as group work, an independent study, or as a station activity.